CuppaLabs/angular-cuppa-datepicker/README.md

 ```

 #### 3. Initialize
-Inject the directive as a dependency into the module where the datepicker needs to be initialized.
+Inject the directive `cuppaDatepickerDirective` as a dependency into the module where the datepicker needs to be initialized.

 ```js
 angular.module("cuppaDatepicker",["cuppaDatepickerDirective"])